motokimura/shake_shake_chainer/README.md

-# shake_shake_chainer
+# Shake-Shake Regularization
-Implementatio of Shake-Shake regularization with Chainer
+Implementation of Shake-Shake Regularization with Chainer

+*This README is under the construction...*